alurkarsanket/simplyscheme/README.md

-# simplyscheme
+# simply scheme
 Introduction to computer science and programming.
-Insights, Ideas, Solutions to the exercises.
+New Paradigms, Insights and Ideas.